kckarnige/e694/README.md

 <p align="right">
   <br>
   <br>
-  <i>If you'd like to support what I do, please consider donating,<br>it'd help a lot, and it'd help keep "e694.net" up!</i>
+  <i>If you'd like to support what I do, please consider donating,<br>it'd help a lot, and it'd help keep "e694.net" and "e994.net" up!</i>
   <br>
   <br>
   <a href="https://www.buymeacoffee.com/kckarnige" target="_blank">